 Recommendations are often the best way to find a new accountant.
 Make sure you check their qualifications and ask what experience they have of dealing with businesses like yours.

 Most small businesses find it best to deal with a relatively small firm of accountants.
-They're more likely to consider you a valuable client than a larger firm would.
-Dealing with a local firm is more convenient for face-to-face meetings.
+A small firm is more likely to consider you a valuable client than a larger firm would.
+Dealing with a local firm is also more convenient for face-to-face meetings.

-Smaller firms also tend to be less expensive.
+The other major advantage is that smaller firms also tend to be less expensive.
 Make sure that you're clear on costs and how they charge - for example, as a fixed fee or an hourly rate.
-And make sure that you use their time well by being prepared for meetings and avoiding unnecessary phone calls.
+And make sure that you use their time well by being prepared for meetings and avoiding unnecessary phone calls and emails.

 An initial meeting should be free of charge and should give you an opportunity to discuss your needs and get a feel for what they offer.
 Aim to choose an accountant that you think you can build a good relationship with.